enactjs/agate/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] At least one test case is included for this feature or bug fix
 * [ ] Documentation was added or is not needed

-* [ ] Documentation was verified or is not change any comment
+* [ ] Documentation was verified or this PR is not change any comment
 * [ ] ui-test was passed or is not needed
 * [ ] screenshot-test was verified or is not needed